genomicsITER/RSV/README.md

 <a name="Bioinformatic pipelines"></a>
 ## Bioinformatic pipelines

-The following diagram (Figure 4) represents a full pipeline used to derive the consensus FASTA sequence of RSV viruses using short-read Illumina sequencing.
+The following diagram (Figure 5) represents a full pipeline used to derive the consensus FASTA sequence of RSV viruses using short-read Illumina sequencing.

-In the upper part of the diagram, there is a typical pipeline to process short reads, from the basecalling to the final consensus FASTA sequence, and downstream analysis such as the phylogenetic inference.
+The pipeline process short reads, from the basecalling to the final consensus FASTA sequence, and ends with downstream analysis such as the phylogenetic inference.

-In the lower part of the diagram, a typical pipeline to process long reads is shown.
-In addition, it shows how to perform a hybrid de novo genome assembly combining short and long reads.

 Several consensus RSV A and B sequences derived from the pipeline based on mapping of Illumina short reads against a RSV (A or B) reference genome have been obtained so far.
 They have been deposited in GISAID EpiRSV (see <a href="#Sequences-and-Classification-Results">'Sequences'</a> section below).